Expo push notifications setup

 • The user's permission to send them push notifications.

-• The user's ExpoPushToken.
+• The app's ExpoPushToken.

 Prerequisites